 Do you remember your first pair of heels?
 I remember my first pair vividly.
 They were beige with a one inch heel, and boy, were they snappy looking.
 From that time forward, I looked for the unusual styles.

 Back in the 60s, we had to wear dresses or skirts to school.
 Some girls wore some of the most stylish clothing.
 My clothes were mostly used but very nice looking thanks to my aunt’s.
-My Mom would take in the clothes they gave me, and I was happy with what they gave me.
+My Mom would take in the clothes they gave me, and I was happy with that.

 Because we wore dresses and skirts back then, we wore shoes according to how we were dressed.
 We wore from white tennis shoes to heels with stockings.
 Stockings with tennis shoes wasn’t a bad look.